Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 ### Note

-The `HTMLCanvasReference` isn't stored directly on the `canvasRef` variable, but in its only property called .`current`
+The canvas reference isn't stored directly on the `canvasRef` variable, but in its only property called .`current`

-However, this implementation isn't the most appropiate, since every time the component re-renders, `getContext` would get called.
+However, **this implementation isn't the most appropriate**, since every time the component re-renders, `getContext` would get called.
 Although, according to the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext),

 > Later calls to the `getContext`method on the same canvas element, with the same `contextType` argument, will always return the same drawing context instance as was returned the first time the method was invoked.
 It is not possible to get a different drawing context object on a given canvas element

 So you don't have to worry about your app breaking due to calling several times the `getContext` method.
-However, you should avoid unnecesary calculations by using the `useEffect` hook and creating the context inside.
+Nevertheless, you should avoid unnecessary calculations by using the `useEffect` hook and creating the context inside.
 It is valuable to notice that we don't have to add the `canvasRef` variable to useEffect's dependency array, since mutating a ref doesn't trigger a re-render or a useEffect call, so we left it empty thus it only gets called once.

 ```jsx
 // canvas/src/App.js